thomasazar/thomasazar.net/content/about.md

 When I started my journey in theatre, I was under the impression that I would be one thing: an actor.
 And to be clear, I am an actor.
 But that's not the only identity that I have grown to own.

 **I am a parent-artist.** My son's birth at the end of 2016 cracked open my soul.
-I *thought* that I already had access to vulnerability and depth within my work, but little did I know just had deep the well runs.
+I *thought* that I already had access to vulnerability and depth within my work, but little did I know just how deep the well runs.
 My family gives me the foundation for nearly everything I do onstage and onscreen.
-My wife [Maegan](https://www.maeganmcnerneyazar.com) supports me in exploring my artistic creations and experiments, more than I deserve.
+My wife [Maegan](https://www.maeganmcnerneyazar.com) supports me in exploring my artistic creations and experiments.
 My dog Benjamin has been my at-home rehearsal partner for more than ten years.

 ![Benjamin, a white Maltese dog, looking alert](/uploads/the-pup.jpg "This pup is ready to play")